eliaswolfgang/Password-Generator/README.md

 The generated password is passed to the simple HTML of the page and is fully deployable.
 All the user needs to do is copy and paste!

 ## Specs & Testing
-The randomization of this password generator was achieved using the updated ES6 Durstenfeld algorithm,an optimized version of the Fisher-Yates shuffle.
+The randomization of this password generator was achieved using the updated ES6 Durstenfeld algorithm, an optimized version of the Fisher-Yates shuffle.
 This shuffle takes an existing array and assigns an iterable i variable to each index; a j index is specified randomly using Math.floor() and Math.random(), and the i and j indeces are subsequently "switched": the i index of the array becomes the j index and the j index becomes the i, etc.